- About Us

 The Amala Foundation is involved in a number of local, national, and international humanitarian service projects.
-Camp Indigo was started in 2001 and is now in its 13th year of offering a week-long day camp experience to Austin area children ages 4-12.
-Camp Mana, now in its eighth year, offers a similar experience over two days in Hawaii.
-Our One Village Project, including the Global Youth Peace Summit, is in its 7th year and serves more than 150 local, immigrant, international and refugee youth each year.
+Camp Indigo was started in 2001 and is now in its 14th year of offering a week-long day camp experience to Austin area children ages 4-12.
+Camp Mana, now in its ninth year, offers a similar experience over two days in Hawaii.
+Our One Village Project, including the Global Youth Peace Summit, is in its 8th year and serves more than 150 local, immigrant, international and refugee youth each year.
 Our Young Artists in Service program provides free art instruction to at-risk children in addition to creating inspiring murals at places like the Austin Children’s Shelter.
 The Gui Village Living Water Program was a humanitarian service project we successfully completed in 2005, installing two water wells in a Nigerian village, saving 3,500 people (including 2,000 children) from disease.
-Our partnership with the Bhatti Mines School in Delhi, India helps ensure 200 Indian children a day are receiving an education instead of being forced into child labor.
+Since 2007, our partnership with the Bhatti Mines School in Delhi, India has helped to ensure 200 Indian children a day are receiving an education instead of being forced into child labor.

 While the Amala Foundation aims to serve the youth of the world, we are not a humanitarian service organization that only serves one group, population or community.
 We are not limited by a singular mission.
 We respond to needs as they arise, whether in our own community or in communities that cross our path.